megafarad/Ve-scala/README.md

 # Ve-scala
-A Scala port of https://github.com/Kimtaro/ve/tree/master/java
+A Scala port of Ve (https://github.com/Kimtaro/ve) by Kim Ahlström.
+A linguistic framework for anyone.
+No degree required.

+# Getting Started